wylee/workframe.js/README.md

 # WorkFrame.js

 This is an experimental front end JavaScript framework.
-It's based on the idea of React with hooks but where A) the hooks aren't defined inside the render function and B) have names that are more meaningful and easier to understand (for me anyway).
+It's based on the idea of React with hooks but where A) the hooks are defined in a setup function rather than in the render function and B) have names that are more meaningful and easier to understand (for me anyway).

+Component setup functions are somewhat similar to the setup functions in Vue 3 when using the composition API.
+For each instance of a component, the corresponding setup function is called to configure the instance.

 There's a basic example app here: https://github.com/wylee/workframe-example.